Jimi Hendrix: Electric Lady Studios

-In 1968, Hendrix and Jeffery jointly invested in the purchase of the Generation Club in Greenwich Village.
+In 1968, Hendrix and Manager Michael Jeffery jointly invested in the purchase of the Generation Club in Greenwich Village.
 They had initially planned to reopen the establishment, but when an audit of Hendrix's expenses revealed that he had incurred exorbitant fees by block-booking recording studios for lengthy sessions at peak rates they decided to convert the building into a studio of his own.
 Hendrix could then work as much as he wanted while also reducing his recording expenditures, which had reached a reported $300,000 annually.
 Architect and acoustician John Storyk designed Electric Lady Studios for Hendrix, who requested that they avoid right angles where possible.
 With round windows, an ambient lighting machine, and a psychedelic mural, Storyk wanted the studio to have a relaxing environment that would encourage Hendrix's creativity.
 The project took twice as long as planned and cost twice as much as Hendrix and Jeffery had budgeted, with their total investment estimated at $1 million.
 (Note: In an effort to finance the studio, Hendrix and Jeffery secured a $300,000 loan from Warner Bros.
 As part of the agreement, Hendrix was required to provide Warner Bros. with another album, resulting in a soundtrack for the film Rainbow Bridge.)

 Hendrix first used Electric Lady on June 15, 1970, when he jammed with Steve Winwood and Chris Wood of Traffic; the next day, he recorded his first track there, "Night Bird Flying".
 The studio officially opened for business on August 25, and a grand opening party was held the following day.
 Immediately afterwards, Hendrix left for England; he never returned to the States.
 He boarded an Air India flight for London with Cox, joining Mitchell for a performance as the headlining act of the Isle of Wight Festival on August 31, 1970.